 Being a student of the Italian Renaissance in college, it was both a surprise and pleasure to find Dresden houses such a world-class collection.

 The palace also features the Dresden Porcelain Collection, one of the world's largest.

-Don’t miss the Nymphaeum, an enclosure with featuring, you guessed it, loads of nymphs.
-It’s one of the finest Baroque fountains in Germany.
+Don't miss the Nymphaeum, an enclosure with featuring, you guessed it, loads of nymphs.
+It's one of the most exquisite Baroque fountains in Germany.

 3. Climb the Church of Our Lady (Frauenkirche)

-Situated in a large open plaza, the Frauenkirche offers 360-degree views of Dresden from its cupola.
+Situated in a large open plaza, the Frauenkirche offers 360-degree views of Dresden from its roof.